Organisational Overview / Our most material issues

 The global economic environment can have a

-positive or negative impact on the demand for the
+positive or negative impact on the demand for

-ferrochrome and chrome ore that the Venture
+the ferrochrome and chrome ore produced by

-produces.
+the Venture.
 When it is doing well, demand

 increases and prices tend to follow suit.
 The